vkhodygo/topy/INSTALL.md

 # Prerequisites

 1. Start by installing Python 2.7 (32-bit works fine), download from the official site.
-If you're uing Linux, you most probably have it already.
+If you're using Linux, you most probably have it already.
 1. **Windows only:** Make sure Python is in your Path Environment Variable.
 	1. If you don't know how to add it, please search the web.
 	1. Check if Python works by typing it into a *cmd* shell.